Gas Monitor (GM)

 - The hazards and properties of flammable gases

-- The behaviour of different flammable and toxic gases
+- The behaviour of different gases

 - The potential arrival of flammable gas or vapour clouds at the hot work site